Renderers

 renderer 3

-If you need to simply format data (for example, change the way a date or number appears), use a formatter.
+If you only need to change how a value is displayed, for example how a date or number appears, use a formatter.

 Component Renderer